sc21twh/Web/myclient/readme.txt

 exit - exits the loop and ends program execution

 The loop will continue running until you type 'exit' and this ends execution

+An example for my python anywhere login would be login https://sc21twh.pythonanywhere.com Here you will be prompted for a username and password which I have set as Username - 'ammar' , password - 'instructor'